conventional-devs/Pear-Conventions/src/content/docs/the-book/2-building-blocks/blobs.md

 Helpers such as [localdrive](https://docs.pears.com/helpers/localdrive) and [mirrordrive](https://docs.pears.com/helpers/mirrordrive) help make Hyperdrive even more powerful.
 With easy copying of data to a local folder, another drive, or between local folders.

 :::note
-Remember, if you're not interested having whole files managed for you and shareable between Peers, Hyperdrive is not the tool you need.
+Remember, if you're not interested in having whole files managed for you and shareable between Peers, Hyperdrive is not the tool you need.
 Consider Hyperblobs.
 :::